yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-generalconvexprogramming.md

 category: tutorial
 tags:
 level: 3.2
-excerpt: "YALMIP does not care, but for your own good, think about convexity also in general nonlinear programs."
+excerpt: "YALMIP does not care, but for your own good, think about convexity and structure also in general nonlinear programs."
 sidebar:
   nav: "tutorials"
 ---